rach7777/monax-may/content/learn/contracts_v_tokens.md

 ---

 layout: wide
-title:      "Explainer | Smart Contracts v.
+title:      "Learn | Smart Contracts v.
 Tokenized Approaches"
 excerpt:    "When are smart contracts better than tokenized approaches to blockchaining?"

 ---